medienbaecker/kirby-modules/README.md

 ## Options

+The following options are available to add to your `site/config/config.php`:

 ### Default Module Blueprint

 By default, the `text` module will be the first/default option in the "Add page" modal.
-You can overwrite it in your `site/config/config.php`:
+You can change this behaviour by setting your own default module:

 ```php
 return [